 Alcohol and drug-related crashes are 100% preventable.
 Many lives would be saved in North Dakota each year if every driver consistently makes the choice to always drive sober or to designate a sober driver.

-Yet 265 people have died in alcohol-related crashes in North Dakota over the past 5 years.
-Alcohol is a factor in about 40-50% of fatal crashes in North Dakota annually.
-The percent of alcohol-related fatal crashes decreased annually between 2014 and 2015.
-Following increases in 2016 and 2017, the percent of alcohol-related fatal crashes decreased again in 2018, but rose again in 2019.
+Yet 240 people have died in alcohol-related crashes in North Dakota over the past 5 years.
+Alcohol is a factor in about 42% of fatal crashes in North Dakota annually.
+The percent of alcohol-related fatal crashes increased annually between 2015 and 2017.
+Following these increases, the percent of alcohol-related fatal crashes decreased again in 2018, but rose again in 2019.

 In 2019, 42% of motor vehicle fatalities in North Dakota were alcohol-related.